thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 = 3.1 =
 * Tested plugin on WP core 5.7.
 * [FIX] Make sure that WooCommerce is activated before activating this plugin.
 Or, if WooCommerce is deactivated and this plugin is still activated, auto-deactivate it, because this plugin does not work without WooCommerce.
+* [FIX] Actually add the shipping method to WooCommerce.
+Apparently this stopped working with some update to either WooCommerce or WordPress.
+Sorry, folks, that it's been a while since I've updated this plugin!
+* [ENHANCEMENT] Minified plugin admin Javascript for performance improvements.

 = 3.0 =
 * Tested plugin on v4.9.